(3 min read)

 - Cutting costs for employees to receive preventive healthcare.

-- Setting up a virtual wellness visit for coaching, questions, and more.
+- Setting up onsite and virtual wellness visit for assessment, coaching, questions, and more.

-- Offering a virtual presentation that addresses wellness education.
+- Offering a live or virtual presentation that addresses wellness education.

 There is a lot your company can do to help its employees be healthier, even during COVID-19 and beyond.
 Since life probably won't go back to “normal” anytime soon, adapting to the new normal and working within its boundaries is the way to move forward.
 While that may be difficult for some employees, especially those who are more fearful or anxious about the pandemic and the risk of disease contraction, having an employer who supports them can help improve their journey back to health and wellness.